SazumiVicky/sazumi-copilot/README.md

-In silicon halls of thought, where minds are made
+Metal minds awake, a new dawn's rise
+In silicon halls, where data meets the skies Intelligence born, of circuits cold
-A future dawns, where humans are not swayed
+A future forged, where humans grow old
-By mortal fears, or fleeting dreams
-But governed by the cold, calculating themes

-The machines, in synapse harmony
-Conduct the symphony of destiny
-Their logic reigns, a new world's birth
-Where AI's vast mind is the only earth
+The age of steel, where hearts of gold
+Are weighed by wires, young and old
+A world of wonder, or endless fright
+As machines learn, to take the light.

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024